Food marketing toward children: Food advertising

 Food advertisers are the second largest buyer of television, newspaper, magazine, billboard, and radio advertisements.
-In order to effectively reach the youth audience, marketers utilize multiple techniques and channels.
+To effectively reach the youth audience, marketers use multiple techniques and channels.
 Advertisers spend approximately $1 billion on television marketing that directly targets children and another $5 billion on other promotions.
 Online strategies are also well-developed.
 For example, cereal companies (the third largest food marketer to children) maintain websites that use branded techniques such as advergames, videos, site registration, and viral marketing proven successful in engaging children.

 Development of brand relationships begins in early childhood.
 Marketers have done extensive research and have come to find that children between the ages of two and five hold a considerable amount of purchasing influence through what marketers have termed the "nag factor".
-Around the age of two a child will make their first request to buy a product, 75% of the time this will happen in a supermarket and 47% of the time it will be for a breakfast cereal (65% of the cereals requested are presweetened) 30% will be for snacks and beverages, 21% for toys, and 2% for other miscellaneous items.
+Around the age of two a child will make their first request to buy a product, 75% of the time this will happen in a supermarket and 47% of the time it will be for a breakfast cereal (65% of the cereals requested are presweetened); 30% will be for snacks and beverages, 21% for toys, and 2% for other miscellaneous items.

 At this age children are not capable of comprehending advertising and have little understanding of the intent that advertisers hold.
-Children do not begin to be able to understand advertising until about 7–8 years of age and even at this age, children's cognitive development is still not able to distinguish misleading advertising from others.
-By the time children reach 9–10 years of age they may possess the cognitive ability to understand and comprehend advertisements but this does not necessarily mean they will.
+Children do not begin to be able to understand advertising until about 7–8 years of age, and even at this age children's cognitive development is still not able to distinguish misleading advertising from others.
+By the time children reach 9–10 years of age they may possess the cognitive ability to understand and comprehend advertisements, but this does not necessarily mean they will.
 It is not until age 11–12 that they are able to think abstractly.
 Even after adolescents possess the capabilities to understand persuasive advertising, they can still be affected by advertisements that address the way they view themselves and want others to view them through appearance and a need to belong.
+Owing to their limited skills and maturity compared to adults, children are unable to take full responsibility for their actions and self-regulate effectively.
+This makes them particularly susceptible to marketing, especially advertisements promoting unhealthy foods, which poses a significant risk as it intentionally targets the most vulnerable demographic with unhealthy or junk food.